vallard/K8sServerless/kubernetes/README.md

 kubectl get svc
 ```

-We notice that the ngx1 service has no external IP address.
-Therefore, we can't see it from the outside.
+We notice there are two IP addresses a service can have.
+An internal IP known as the `ClusterIP` and an `External IP`.
+The `ClusterIP` is how the pods can reach this service from inside the cluster.
+However, if we want to be able to access this service from outside the cluster we need to give it an `External IP`.
 We can change that by giving the service a [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) IP address.
 By default they are just given cluster internal IP addresses.

 To change this we run: